Jalul: Excavations

 Excavations of the site by Andrews University's Madaba Plains Project began in 1992 after permission was granted by Jordan's Department of Antiquities after an earlier attempt in 1984 was rejected due to local security concerns.
 At the time the tell (archaeological mound) upon which Jalul was built was owned by Acash az-Zaben, who ceded the land rights of the site to the Jordanian government.

 Modern village

 Jalul was mentioned by Antonin Jaussen as one of nine Bedouin plantation villages in the kaza (district) of Salt in May 1883.
 Circa 1900 it was acquired along with the sites of Huwwarah, Umm Qusayr and Natil by the Zaben clan of the large Bedouin Beni Sakhr tribe for cultivation.
-This may have been in relation to the acquisition of about fifteen khirbas (ruined villages) tilled by fellahin on behalf of the sites' Bedouin owners by the paramount leader of the Beni Sakhr, Sattam ibn Fayiz, from his father-in-law Ali Dhiyab, the paramount leader of the Bedouin Adwan tribe, which traditionally dominated the Balqa region in which Jalul was located.
+This may have been in relation to the acquisition of about fifteen khirbas (ruined villages) tilled by fellahin on behalf of the sites' Bedouin owners by the paramount leader of the Beni Sakhr, Sattam Al-Fayez, from his father-in-law Ali Dhiyab, the paramount leader of the Bedouin Adwan tribe, which traditionally dominated the Balqa region in which Jalul was located.
 As of 2009 new homes of the village of Jalul occupied the area immediately west of the tell (archaeological mound), while a grove of olives and a private home were located east of the tell.